Aliases for USP16 Gene

 This gene encodes a deubiquitinating enzyme that is phosphorylated at the onset of mitosis and then dephosphorylated at the metaphase/anaphase transition.
 It can deubiquitinate H2A, one of two major ubiquitinated proteins of chromatin, in vitro and a mutant form of the protein was shown to block cell division.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for USP16 Gene

 USP16 (Ubiquitin Specific Peptidase 16) is a Protein Coding gene.
-Among its related pathways are Integrated Breast Cancer Pathway and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include transcription coactivator activity and histone binding.
-An important paralog of this gene is USP4.
+Diseases associated with USP16 include Chronic Myelomonocytic Leukemia and Down Syndrome.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and cysteine-type endopeptidase activity.
+An important paralog of this gene is USP45.